DETROIT (FOX 2) - Just one day away from the two-night second Democratic Debate at The FOX Theatre downtown, and Detroiters are ready.

-"It just seems like pretty saturated," said one voter.
+"It just seems like it’s kind of saturated," said one voter.
 "I'm waiting for someone to say something new and different."

-"It’s a lot of information to take in.
-There's a lot of candidates.
-It needs to be condensed a little bit," said another.
+"It’s a lot of information to take in. there's a lot of candidates.
+It needs to be condensed a lot," said another.

 Bernie Sanders was in Detroit on Sunday - says one of his main messages is to lower medication costs for Americans.
 He says if he's elected, he'll take on the pharmaceutical industry.

 "Over the last 20 years the pharmaceutical industry has spent hundreds of millions of dollars on campaign contributions they buy and sell politicians Republicans and Democrats," Sanders recently said.

 Kamala Harris who is set to take the stage Wednesday, was in Detroit Monday stopping by the Narrow Way Cafe and Shop in Detroit discussing universal healthcare.

 "I have a vision of what it can be and the existing plans haven't offered what I've wanted," Harris said.

 "Joe Biden, I want to see him come out with fire," said one voter.
 "He's too laid back for me right now."